bobbygrdn/JavaScript-Study-Sessions/studyGuides/DOM.md

 console.log(ourDiv); -> This will return a statement that looks like this:
 <div class="first darkMode">Going Dark!!</div>
-// Notice how the darkMode class has been added and that caused our text to change
+// Notice how the darkMode class has been added

 element.setAttribute('class', CLASSNAME ANOTHERCLASSNAME)